 Every day we generate a dataset of all the domains listed as running on green infrastructure in our system, along with which organisation is hosting them, and the date of the last check.

 You can can browse around it, filter and run queries against the dataset in your browser using: https://datasets.thegreenwebfoundation.org/

 We also make these available to download in bulk, from a member portal: https://admin.thegreenwebfoundation.org/green-urls

 For guidance on use of the data, and what the colums mean, please refer to our documentation on github.

-If you’re looking to use this data, and would like support in using it, or have questions about it, please don’t hesitate to get in touch at email@example.com – the data is free, and we want to see as many people using it!
+If you’re looking to use this data, and would like support in using it, or have questions about it, please don’t hesitate to get in touch via this form – the data is free, and we want to see as many people using it!

 Using this data